 The earliest tires were bands of leather, then iron (later steel) placed on wooden wheels used on carts and wagons.
 A skilled worker, known as a wheelwright, would cause the tire to expand by heating it in a forge fire, place it over the wheel and quench it, causing the metal to contract back to its original size so that it would fit tightly on the wheel.
 The first patent for what appears to be a standard pneumatic tire appeared in 1847 lodged by the Scottish inventor Robert William Thomson.
 However, this never went into production.
 The first practical pneumatic tire was made in 1888 on May Street, Belfast, by Scots-born John Boyd Dunlop, owner of one of Ireland's most prosperous veterinary practices.
 Synthetic rubbers were invented in the laboratories of Bayer in the 1920s.
 In 1946, Michelin developed the radial tire method of construction.

-Tires may be classified according to the type of vehicle they serve.
-They may be distinguished by the load they carry and by their application, e.g. to a motor vehicle, aircraft, or bicycle.
-The two leaders in terms of Tire Market Share are Bridgestone and Michelin.
-You can find Tire Market Size, Tire Market Share, and other trends and statistics below and you can get help with additional Tire industry market research here.
+Tires may be classified according to the vehicle type they serve, like a commercial truck tire or bicycle tire.
+They may be distinguished by the load they carry and by their application, e.g. to a motor vehicle, aircraft, passenger car, or bicycle.
+The two leading tire brands in terms of Tire Market Share are Bridgestone and Michelin.
+You can find Tire Market Size, Tire Market Share, automotive tire demand, and other trends and statistics below and you can get help with additional Tire industry market research here.

 The chart shows Tire Market Share in 2018.
-The Tire Market is Concentrated among a few vendors.
-The leading Vendor in the Tire Industry was Bridgestone with $28B market revenue in 2018, followed by Michelin with $26B Tire market revenue, Goodyear with $15B market revenue, Continental with $13B, and Sumitomo with $7B.
+Tire Market Share is Concentrated among a few vendors.
+The leading vendor in terms of Tire Market Share was Bridgestone with $28B market revenue in 2018, followed by Michelin with $26B Tire market revenue, Goodyear with $15B market revenue, Continental with $13B, and Sumitomo with $7B.
 Get help with market research for the Tire market, including the source for this Tire Market Share chart and other data here.

 T4's research team can help you learn more about the Tire industry with market analysis, competitive analysis, commercial Due Diligence, and other market research needs.
 This includes deeper analysis on competitors in the Tire market, including: Bridgestone, Michelin, Goodyear, Continental, Pirelli, Hankook, Sumitomo, Yokohama, Maxxis; research into related topics such as Automobile, Insurance, Autonomous Vehicle Insurance, Pick up trucks, Advance Tires, Airplanes; or additional support in the Automotive Sector or other Sectors.
 Find more information about T4's services here.